tzparf/Temperate_Rianforest_Project/README.md

 What does climate change look like the UK's rainforests provide a picture of UK rainforest areas most vulnerable to climate change.
 A consideration of potential rainforest loss due to climate change

-Temperate rainforest is a globally rare habitat.
-The UK holds approximately 7.5% of the temperate rainforest biome and is consequently important to the conservation of the habitat.
-Sadly, due to deforestation, the UK’s rainforest is fragmented and at risk of biodiversity loss.
-Fragments of remaining woodland are often at risk from over grazing and suffer from invasive Rhododendron.
-While these threats of fragmentation, over grazing and invasives are well documented for temperate rainforests, little is understood of the threat that climate change poses to these already fragile woodlands.

 # Temperate Rainforest definitions
 Definitons of temperate rainforest across the world and in the UK have often been created by mapping climatic variables.
 This can be done in a number of different methods, those investigated in this project are listed below;